MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 |```Cleanup WorkDirectory``` | Removes all the temporary converter files. |
 |```Cleanup ExpandedImage``` | Deletes all the expanded base images installed on your host machine. |

-### Package Architecture
+### Package architecture

 The Desktop App Converter now supports creation of both x86 and x64 app packages that you can install and run on x86 and amd64 machines.
 Note the Desktop App Converter still needs to run on an AMD64 machine to perform a successful conversion.

 |Parameter|Description|
 |---------|-----------|
 |```-PackageArch <String>``` | Generates a package with the specified architecture.
 Valid options are 'x86' or 'x64'; for example, -PackageArch x86.
 This parameter is optional.
 If unspecified, the DesktopAppConverter will try to auto-detect package architecture.
 If auto-detection fails, it will default to x64 package.

 ### Running the PEHeaderCertFixTool

 During the conversion process, the DesktopAppConverter automatically runs the PEHeaderCertFixTool in order to fixup any corrupted PE headers.
-However, you can also run the PEHeaderCertFixTool on a UWP appx, loose files or a specific binary.
+However, you can also run the PEHeaderCertFixTool on a UWP Windows app package, loose files or a specific binary.
 Example usage:

 ```CMD
 PEHeaderCertFixTool.exe <binary file>|<.appx package>|<folder> [/c] [/v]